Overview: Query Builder for HubSpot Marketing (Landing Pages)

 How to add a Custom Landing Page Metric to a Databoard

-- If there is no data returned for the specified Date Range(s), no data will be displayed in the Data Preview.
+- If there is no data returned for the specified Date Range(s), no data will be displayed in the Preview data.

 - Data is only available for published Landing Pages.

-- Metric Clarification: "Average Time on Page" is the average amount of time a visitor stays on a particular page.
+- "Average Time on Page" is defined as the average amount of time a visitor stays on a particular page.
 This is calculated by the following equation: Total Time on Page / Pageviews on Page.